mikedesu/asciishade/README.md

 The state of developers online is largely sided towards web applications.
 I admire the simplicity and purity of CLI and 'tui' tools and programs.
 They can often perform much better than their web counterparts.

+### Update 2023-06-23

+One of the goals of `asciishade` is to support absurdly large or small console dimensions.
+At the moment, the smallest size supported is `20x11`.
+This is because the initial canvas size is automatically determined by your console's dimensions.
+Naturally, once loading asciis is supported, this will require managing a "view frame" that sits on top of the canvas, so that one can scroll-around their larger image.

 ### Update 2023

 Holy hell it has been a long time.
 The original version of asciishade was began as a Python3 project, but I later decided to start the project over in pure C to keep better in-line with my prefered style of development.
 Getting back into the swing of things is hard, but better to not subject yourself to the constraints of a language you learned later-on in life.
 While I *could* write asciishade in Python, C is just more fun!